All Around Frying Pan

 All Around Frying Pan is a lost 1925 American silent Western film directed by David Kirkland and starring Fred Thomson, James A. Marcus, and Clara Horton.

 Plot

-Bart Andrews (Fred Thomson) is a drifting cowboy who is arrested for vagrancy by a sheriff (James A. Marcus) in need of men for the state rad gang.
+Bart Andrews is a drifting cowboy who is arrested for vagrancy by a sheriff in need of men for the state rad gang.
 The sheriff stops off at a rodeo on the way to the jail.
 At the rodeo, Bart has an opportunity to ride a wild bronc, and he tames the horse.
 At the urging of some cowboys, the sheriff allows Bart to go to work on the Lawrence ranch.
-Bart falls in love with Jean Dawson (Clara Horton), the daughter of ranch manager Jim Dawson (John Lince).
+Bart falls in love with Jean Dawson, the daughter of ranch manager Jim Dawson.

 Bart prevents the theft of the trainload of cattle, and later surprises the foreman in the act of robbing the safe at the express office.
 In the ensuing fight, the station agent is killed, and Bart is accused of the crime.
 Bart frees himself, brings the foreman to justice, and reveals himself to be the real owner of the Lawrence ranch.